Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

 Finally, our structural effect is:

-The first element on the right-hand-side of \eqref{our:structural} reflects the impact of changes over time in the returns to observable characteristics, while the second element captures the type and degree of selection and is the same as the third element in (\ref{MR:selection}).
-As the expectation involving the inverse Mills ratio is positive, the contribution of this element is positive whenever $\rho_{1}>\rho_{0}$.
+The first element on the right-hand side of \eqref{our:structural} reflects the impact of changes over time in the returns to observable characteristics while the second captures the type and degree of sorting and is the same as the {sum of the third and} fourth elements in (\ref{MR:selection}).
+As the expectation involving the inverse Mills ratio is positive, its contribution is positive when $\rho _{1}\sigma _{E_{1}}>\rho _{0}\sigma _{E_{0}}$.

-Finally, we illustrate with a simple example that the two elements of the structural effect cannot generally be identified when the model is nonseparable.
-Consider a multiplicative version of the parametric HSM, which is obtained by replacing \eqref{MR1} with
+Finally, consider a simple example illustrating that the two elements of the structural effect cannot generally be identified in nonseparable models. \footnote{ Chernozhukov et al. (2019) separate the structural effect from the sorting effect using an exclusion restriction in the copula for the unobservables of the employment and wage equation.
+They provide a wage decomposition with 4 components: structural, composition, selection and sorting.
+Compared to our decomposition, the composition and selection effects are the same, but our structural effect corresponds to the sum of their structural and sorting effects.} Consider a multiplicative version of the parametric HSM obtained by replacing \eqref{MR1} with: